 1924: Union Prayer Book adopted, marking CRS’ formal identification with Reform Judaism.

 1930: In March, CRS moved to its present home on West 83rd Street.
-Louis I. Newman inducted as Rabbi, with Rabbis Stephen Wise and Nathan Kras participating in ceremonies; Parents Association formed under sponsorship of Honorary President Samuel Falk; The Chronicle was launched.
+Louis I. Newman inducted as Rabbi, with Rabbis Stephen Wise and Nathan Kras participating in the ceremonies; Parents Association formed under sponsorship of Honorary President Samuel Falk.
+The Chronicle was launched.

 1934: Sunday morning community services introduced.
 Offered until 1949, they featured classical choral works performed by a 40-voice community choir under the direction of Cantor Meltzoff, and included guest speakers Franz Werfel, Sean O’Casey, Orson Welles, and Jan Masaryk.